Nerivec/silabs-firmware-recovery/README.md

 `<CHIP_NAME>_<GBL_TYPE>_<FLASH_BASE>_<FLASH_SIZE>_<FLASH_PAGE_SIZE>_<BTL_APPLICATION_BASE>_<NVM3_DEFAULT_NVM_SIZE>.gbl`

 > [!IMPORTANT]
 > Current builds are only intended for use with default project parameters (no customization to the bootloader or other relevant areas) used by `silabs-firmware-builder` projects.
-Check in the relevant location ([example](https://github.com/NabuCasa/silabs-firmware-builder/blob/522332517f5bd9fb1c418c2c883596b4879fe8e1/src/zigbee_ncp/zigbee_ncp.slcp#L48-L49)) in the repository of your firmware provider for the `NVM3_DEFAULT_NVM_SIZE` you should use.
+Check in the relevant location ([example](https://github.com/NabuCasa/silabs-firmware-builder/blob/522332517f5bd9fb1c418c2c883596b4879fe8e1/src/zigbee_ncp/zigbee_ncp.slcp#L48-L49)) in the repository of your firmware provider for the `NVM3_DEFAULT_NVM_SIZE` you should use (in most cases, it should be, NCP: 32768, RCP: 40960).

 #### Tested on: